trueadm/ripple/README.md

 ## Missing Features

 - **SSR**: Ripple is currently an SPA only, this is because I haven't gotten around to it
-- **Testing & Types**: The codebase is very raw with limited types (I've opted for JavaScript only to avoid build problems).
-There aren't any tests either – I've been using the `playground` directory to manually test things as I go
+- **Testing & Types**: The codebase is very raw with limited types, we're getting around to it

-## Quick Start
+## Getting Started

 ### Try Ripple